 Every year at the end of November, around 2500 Christmas markets are set up throughout Germany.
 But none can boast such a picturesque setting as the Reiterlesmarkt in Rothenburg ob der Tauber.
 Here you will find romantic narrow streets, just like in the Middle Ages, as well as the world-famous Käthe Wohlfahrt Christmas village and Christmas museum.

 In addition to mulled wine and Christmas kitsch, the city also has a wide array of cultural events to offer.
-A nativity scene is exhibited daily in the atrium of the town hall.
+Nativity scenes are exhibited daily on the Rothenburger Krippenweg (e.g. at St. Jakob, St. Johannis, Rathaus or Heilig Geist).
 In the Crime Museum, you can immerse yourself in the medieval world and get to know all that is worth knowing about the burning of witches in the exhibition “With the sword or faith – Luther and the witches”.
 If you are traveling with children and like to be creative, you can decorate the Christmas table in the foyer of the city library with the arts and crafts created at the craft desk of the library.
-On the 1st of December 2018 at 8pm, the Rothenburger Meisterkonzert by the Nuremberg Symphoniker is taking place.
-Not to mention, the Nuremberg Christ Child will be visiting town square on December 10, 2018 at 5 pm.

 A true mecca for Christmas fans is the Christmas decorations shop by Käthe Wohlfahrt, which is open all year round.
 Visitors are already greeted at the entrance by a gigantic nutcracker.
 From wax angels, wooden dolls, Christmas pyramids, Christmas tree ornaments and cribs, you will find everything that makes the heart of a passionate Christmas fan beat faster.
 Attached to the sales floor is the Christmas village, a marketplace lined with half-timbered houses.
 From high-quality crafts to the usual Christmas kitsch you will find everything your heart desires.
 Here you can at certain times create Christmas decorations with the calligrapher himself.
 Another highlight is the Christmas Museum on the upper floor of the building.
 Here you can find out where Santa really comes from – not from Coca-Cola – and since when decorated Christmas trees are placed in the living room.
 The museum opens at 10 in the morning and closes at 5pm, admission costs 4 € per person (children 2 €).